Lisbon revisited (updated April 2024)

 Recycled fish at Peixola

-Our last discovery, credit to the husband this time round, was this lovely restaurant.
-The concept here is to gather most of the diners around the long and curvy bar where you can closely observe the barman at work on his many rum creations.
+Our last discovery, credit to the husband this time round, was this lovely eat-at-the-bar place.
 As the name suggests it’s almost all about fish with some lovely dishes such as the tuna pica-pau, the shrimp taco, the John Dory fillets with wasabi purée and, last but not least, the petit gâteau of caramel with raspberry ice cream which is the dessert you always go back for.
 Young, friendly and professional staff make for a relaxed atmosphere.
 While you wait you can entertain yourself by checking out the piece of recycled art on the wall – a huge fish made up entirely with bits and pieces of plastic and junk that flood our oceans.
 Look carefully and you will be amazed at the things you will discover.
-A must.

 TAPISCO